kelvinmburu/kelvin_portfolio/README.md

 # Kelvin_Portfolio
-This is my personal portfolio platform showcasing my skills and projects.
+This is my personal portfolio platform showcasing my skills, blogs, and projects.